1. Goodnight, Irene – Gordon Jenkins and the Weavers

 The Mills Brothers recording of Daddy’s Little Girl was the top song for the father/bride dance at wedding parties for over 30 years.
 Although other songs have become more in vogue, it is still something of a wedding standard after more than a half century.

 A Final Comment.
-1950 marked the swan song for the "post-war" sound.
-A look ahead to 1950 does reveal any huge differences, but they're there.
+1950 marked the swan song for the “post-war” sound.
+A look ahead to 1951 does reveal any huge differences, but they’re there.
 Vocal stars like Frank Sinatra, Dinah Shore, Bing Crosby, Perry Como and the Andrews Sisters would give way to Tony Bennett, Johnnie Ray, and Eddie Fisher.
-Sinatra and Crosby fell more and more into movie work to maintain their stardom, while Dinah moved stepped into our living rooms with The Dinah Shore Show.
+Sinatra and Crosby fell more and more into movie work to maintain their stardom, while Dinah stepped into our living rooms with The Dinah Shore Show.
 The Andrews Sisters lingered a bit, but were quickly becoming a nostalgia act.
 The only one to rebound quickly back to the top was Como, who embraced a new, uptempo sound within a couple years.
-Sinatra's hits would return in the late 1950s.
-Orchestras and swing groups like Guy Lombardo and Sammy Kaye would never again enjoy such stellar chart success.
+Sinatra’s hits would return in the late 1950s.
+Orchestras and swing groups like Guy Lombardo and Sammy Kaye would never again enjoy such stellar chart success, although some like the Jimmy Dorsey Band would enjoy a final hit during the decade.
 The fabulous fifties had arrived.